omijr123/StudyBuddy-Smart-Learning-Campus-Management-Portal/README.md

 - **Open Source Community** - For providing valuable tools and libraries
 - **Project Contributors** - For continuous improvements and feedback
 - **Testing Team** - For rigorous quality assurance and bug reporting
+- **Agile Methodology** - For efficient project management and collaboration
+- **Development Team** - For dedicated work using Discord & Trello

 ---